RDistinct/Understanding-React-Props-Hooks/README.md

 ### useState() Hook

 Because an application has state, we need a way to track this state and perform some actions once this state changes.
-To use `useState`, initialize it in the functional component.
+To use `useState`, initialize it in the function component.
 The `useState` returns 2 values

 Think of useState as: current state(state) >> update state(setState)